What is Covenant Consent? A Guide for Property Investors and Buy-to-Let Landlords

 When you buy a property you legally agree to abide by any covenants as part of the transaction.

-There are two types of covenant: restrictive covenants and positive covenants.
+There are two types of covenants: restrictive covenants and positive covenants.

 - A restrictive covenant means you cannot do something in relation to the property.